sunchess/poster/README.md

 This command will post to VK, processing up to 5 posts with a 1-hour gap between each post.

+## Credentials
+To set up posting videos to YouTube Shorts via the API, you need to use the YouTube Data API v3.
+This API allows you to upload videos, specify their settings, and metadata.

+Setup steps:

+### Create a project in `Google Cloud Console`:

+- Go to Google Cloud Console.
+- Create a new project.
+- Enable YouTube Data API v3 for this project.
+- Create credentials (OAuth 2.0 Client ID) to access the API.

+During the execution of the program, a link for authorization will appear in the console.
+The key obtained as a result of authorization needs to be inserted into the console.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.